Skip to Main Content

 Texas Collection

 The Texas Collection includes Texas legislative codes, session laws, journals, and historic compilations; administrative code and regulations; attorney general opinions; case digests; encyclopedias; form books; and municipal codes.
-The collection is located in two areas:
+The collection is located in:

 • 2nd Floor, East Wing holds Texas materials.